-The application process for financial aid is changing for the 2017-2018 award year.
+The application process for financial aid has changed.
 You may also hear these changes referred to as "Early FAFSA" or "Prior Prior Year/PPY"

 Changes in a Nutshell:

 What hasn't changed?

 - FSA ID: Students (and parents, if appropriate) will still need to establish an FSA ID and password to sign the FAFSA.

 - FAFSA done annually: The FAFSA will still need to be completed for every academic year you are seeking funding.
 For the 2019-20 academic year you can complete the FAFSA beginning Oct.
 1, 2018.

 - Complete Financial Aid file: Students must still complete their Financial Aid file by submitting additional documentation before awarding can occur.

 - You may submit a FAFSA in October: Students will be able to file a 2019/2020 FAFSA as early as Oct.
 1, 2018.

 - FAFSA Priority Date: Students should have their FAFSA’s complete by January 4, 2019and submit any requested Additional Documentation by January 31, 2019 to remain eligible for limited priority funding that is awarded on a first-come first-serve basis.

 - You are required to use earlier tax information: For the 2019–2020 FAFSA, students will be required to report income and tax information from 2018.